for reuse

 ➢ Use phase: What is the expected service life of the products used compared to the average service life of similar products?

-➢ End-of-life phase: What is the ratio between the volume of "waste" and the volume of "reusable and/or recyclable" materials and products recovered from a building when it is renovated or demolished?
+➢ End-of-life phase: What is the ratio between the volume of "waste" and the volume of "reusable and/or recyclable" materials and products that are recovered from a building when it is renovated or demolished?

 Madaster_Circularity_Indicator_explained_v1.1.pdf